catfxngs/mio-scripts/README.md

 - Advanced customization
 - and more!

 If you are viewing this otherwise, feel free to do anything you'd like to my code.
-Proper credit is given along any tools that aren't my work.
-If you notice any major issues or room for optimization, you are welcome to contribute, but please note this is a casual project.
+Proper credit is given with any work not my own.

 ### This repo is not complete and almost empty.